 J.D., Duke University School of Law

 Ryan B. Stoa is a Senior Scholar at Florida International University.
 He holds a joint appointment with the College of Law and the College of Arts and Sciences, where he is the co-Director of the International Water Group of the Institute for Water and the Environment.
 Professor Stoa’s scholarly interests are in the field of environmental and natural resources law, including water resources law, ocean and coastal law, energy law, international environmental law, local government law, and natural disaster law.
-His work has been featured in the Hastings Law Journal, the Harvard Law and Policy Review, the Georgetown Environmental Law Review, the Vanderbilt Journal of Transnational Law, and the Natural Resources Journal, among others.
+His work has been featured in the Florida Law Review, the Hastings Law Journal, the Harvard Law and Policy Review, the Georgetown Environmental Law Review, the Vanderbilt Journal of Transnational Law, and the Natural Resources Journal, among others.
 He blogs at www.ryanstoa.com, and is on the editorial board of the Sea Grant Law and Policy Journal.
 In 2015 he received the “FIU Top Scholar” award.